AP Economics Summer Assignment

 I want to take this opportunity to welcome you to AP Economics and to introduce myself as a new teacher at George School.
-I am really excited to join the school next year and looking forward to working with you in economics.
+I am really excited to join the school next year and look forward to working with you in economics.

 Anderson, David A. Economics by Example.
 New York, NY: Worth, 2007.
 Print.

 Ray, Margaret A., David A. Anderson, and Paul R. Krugman.
 Krugman's Economics for AP*.
 New York: Worth, 2011.
 Print.

 In addition to the above texts, you will need a spiral notebook that is dedicated to this course.
 You will also need a three-ring binder to archive all handouts, tests, quizzes, and projects.

 Both of the following assignments will be due on the first day of class.
 The two assignments should take a combined total of four to five hours.
 Please plan accordingly and break them up into manageable units.

 Read section 1 of Krugman’s Economics for AP* (pages 1—29)